chrisjcc/ReplicantDriveSim/Assets/README.md

    ```bash
    doxygen Doxyfile
    ```
-   This will produce HTML and LaTeX documentation for the project's source code.
-[Doxygen Documentation](https://chrisjcc.github.io/ReplicantDriveSim/External/docs/html/)
+   This will produce HTML and LaTeX documentation for the project's source code, [Doxygen Documentation](https://chrisjcc.github.io/ReplicantDriveSim/External/docs/html/).

 ## Building the Unity Project